-1. What is EXIF Data?
+What is EXIF Data?

-Back in the early film days, photographers were forced to carry a pen and a notepad with them to record important information such as shutter speed, aperture and date.
+Back in the early film days, photographers were forced to carry a pen and a notepad with them to record important information such as shutter speed, aperture, and date.
 They would then use this information in the lab, going through one picture at a time, hoping that what they wrote actually corresponds to the right image.
-It was a very painful process, especially for newbies that wanted to understand what they did wrong when an image didn’t come out right.
+It was a very painful process, especially for newbies who wanted to understand what they did wrong when an image didn’t come out right.

 In addition, some photographers choose to strip EXIF data from their images to protect their work and their style, while others do it to save website traffic (yes, EXIF does add up to the size of the file).
-Those, who leave this data in their images either have no idea that they even have it, or they intentionally leave it like I do – for others to see and possibly learn.
+Those, who leave this data in their images either have no idea that they even have it, or they intentionally leave it like I do – for others to see and possibly learn from.

-2. How to View EXIF Data
+How to View EXIF Data

 So, how does one view this EXIF data online?
 Let’s take a look at a few easy ways to read it from images.